VasinkaD/DAMN/Paper_Results/ConvNet/Simulated_data/Readme.md

-This directory contains codes for reproducing the results of the section "Evaluation using simulated data" of the main text and Figure 2. <br>
+This directory contains codes and data for reproducing the results of the section "Evaluation using simulated data" of the main text and Figure 2. <br>
 In addition to the provided files, it also requires the DAMN ConvNet model.
-Due to its size, it is available for download at XXX.
+Due to its size, it is available for download at XXX. <br>

 -> 1_Generate_data.ipynb <br>
 A Jupyter notebook that generates the simulated datasets for various optical parameters. <br>